phillipw1994/SignalRTest/README.md

 For more information on raspi-config visit https://www.raspberrypi.org/documentation/configuration/raspi-config.md

 ### LED
-* LED can be toggled on and off using the POST endpoint api/raspberrypi/led
+* LED can be toggled on and off using the Api POST endpoint api/raspberrypi/led

 ### DisplayCurrentTime
-* LCD can print any message sent to it using the POST endpoint api/raspberrypi/displaycurrenttime
+* LCD can print any message sent to it using the Api POST endpoint api/raspberrypi/displaycurrenttime

 ### ReceiveMessage
-* LCD can print any message sent to it using the POST endpoint api/raspberrypi
+* LCD can print any message sent to it using the Api POST endpoint api/raspberrypi